Matrikas: In India

 In India, shrines of the Saptamatrikas are located in "the wilderness", usually near lakes or rivers, and are made of seven vermilion smeared stones.
 It is believed that the Matrikas kill fetuses and newborns unless pacified with bridal finery and prayers by women.
 A prominent Saptamatrika temple is located near Baitarani River, in Jajpur.

 The Saptamatrika images are worshipped by women on Pithori – new moon day, with the 64 yoginis represented by rice flour images or supari nuts.
-The goddesses are worshipped by ceremonial offerings of fruit and flower and mantras.
+The goddesses are worshipped by ceremonial offerings of fruits and flowers and mantras.